coffincw/UMass-STEM-Discord-Bot/README.md

  ### Memes
 - mdraw [image/image link/text]
-    - The bot responds with an image of marius drawing whatever image or text is passed into the argument
+    - The bot responds with an image of marius drawing whatever image or text is passed as the argument
+- tdraw [image/image link/text]
+    - The bot responds with an image of tim drawing whatever image or text is passed as the argument
 - bdraw [image/image link/text]
-    - The bot responds with an image of barrington drawing whatever image or text is passed into the argument
+    - The bot responds with an image of barrington drawing whatever image or text is passed as the argument

 **Example of the $bdraw [text] generator**